Soteria: Efficient Symbolic Execution as a Functional Library: Formalisation

 Let us walk through this more complex definition.
 It states that, if the UX-sound symbolic computation has a transition $\symb{f}(\symb{a}, \pc) \rightsquigarrow \braket{\symb{b}}{\pc'}$, then: \begin{itemize} \item the resulting path condition $\pc'$ must be satisfiable, \ie at some point it must be checked by a ($\mux$-approximate) solver; \item if $\sint$ is a set of bindings that satisfy $\pc'$, then there must exist at least one model $b$ of the result $\symb{b'}$.
 This ensures that checking the path condition for satisfiability is sufficient to ensure satisfiability of the branch; and \item for all models $b$ of $\braket{\symb{b}}{\pc}$, there is a corresponding model $a$ of $\braket{\symb{a}}{{\pc}}$ that form an input-output pair of $f$. \end{itemize}

 An important property always upheld by $\mux$-sound symbolic computations is that they are fully characterised by their path conditions: all invalid paths can be pruned by looking only at the path condition, which itself can be encoded into a solver.
 We believe this required for an efficient implementation of a bug-finder.
-In contrast, formalisations like that of Lööw et al.~\cite{compositional-symbolic-execution-loow-2024}

 A simple example of a both $\mox$- and $\mux$-sound symbolic computation is the \lstinline|nondet|, which is sound with respect to the nondeterministic function which returns all values of the given sort.
 More complex symbolic computations are built by composing several such simple symbolic computations using $\mathtt{bind}$ and $\mathtt{branch\_on}$.
 We show that these two operations \emph{preserve} soundness.